Small Cell Lung Cancer

 What Is It?

-Most small cell cancers start in the lung but they can first occur elsewhere in the body—for example in the bowel, bladder or prostate.
+Most small cell cancers start in the lung but they can first be discovered elsewhere in the body—for example in the bowel, bladder or prostate.
 Small cell cancers grow fast and spread quickly, so they are hard to cure.
-Small cell lung cancer is sometimes called oat cell cancer because the abnormal cells look like oats under the microscope.
+Small cell lung cancer was previously called oat cell cancer because the abnormal cells look like oats under the microscope.
+This term is not used today.